Las Vegas High School: Athletics

-Las Vegas High School's athletics teams are known as the Wildcats and participate in the Northeast Division of the Sunrise 4A Region.
+Las Vegas High School's athletics teams are known as the Wildcats and participate in the 5A Division III Southern sports division.
 The Wildcats athletics programs are some of the best in the state and have won numerous championships with several in football, including the 1944 team which went all eight games without giving up a single point.
 The football team also has two historic rivalries, the Battle of Sunrise Mountain against Eldorado High School, which began in 1993 (and coined by a former 1985 graduate of Eldorado High School) and the Bone Game against Rancho High School, the latter of which is the oldest football rivalry in the state of Nevada.
 Las Vegas has won 22 consecutive games against Rancho, dating back to 1996.